Conflux-Union/syncmatica_r/README.md

 Syncmatica_r is a mod which aims to mod into litematica so that schematics and their placements can be easily shared.

-### Notice Please use with caution
+> [!CAUTION]

-Syncmatica_r is a mod that gives its users a lot of power and can have consequences for the server.
+> Syncmatica_r is a mod that gives its users a lot of power and can have consequences for the server.
 Only use this mod if you feel confident that your users won't abuse it too heavily.

 ### Client